thabang56R/Fin-Track-Invoice--API/README.md

 - Background jobs for scheduled invoice reminders
 - Role-based access control for multi-user environments
 - Cloud deployment with CI/CD pipelines

-The goal of FinTrack is to demonstrate how to build secure, scalable, and maintainable backend services aligned with real-world financial system architecture.

 ---
 ## 👨‍💻 Author

 **Thabang Rakeng**